Site Name

 (213) 688-9090

-applicants must be a minimum of 18 years old, with a high school diploma OR have a G.E.D from the United States.
-Applicants appear in person and bring the following: AN ORIGINAL of each of the following items.
+Minimum Qualifications: applicants must be a minimum of 18 years old, with a high school diploma OR have a G.E.D. from the United States.
+Applicants appear in person with an ORIGINAL copy of each of the following items.

-• High School Diploma: or G.E.D.
-Certificate: if you do not have your diploma a certified sealed copy of your high school transcript will be accepted in its place. .
+• High School Diploma or G.E.D.
+Certificate (if you do not have your diploma, then a certified sealed copy of your high school transcript will be accepted in its place)

 • Military Veterans – bring your DD 214